 Troubled young people and their caregivers are lacking adequate support.
 If someone has an alcohol problem, they have a sponsor.
 If someone has a heart attack, we don’t stand by — we take action.
-The same must be done for individuals demonstrating violent behavior, Straub said.
+The same must be done for individuals demonstrating violent behavior,” Straub said.

 "This is a medical emergency, and we must look at it this way,” he added.

-“The Center for Targeted Violence Prevention is not the total answer, but may very well be part of the answer,” said Jed Magen, chair of the Department of Psychiatry.
+“This program is not the total answer, but may very well be part of the answer,” said Jed Magen, chair of the Department of Psychiatry.
 “While the program has been in the works for many years, the Oxford High School shooting in 2021 and the string of violent attacks in 2022 propelled this vision into an urgent reality.”